TKA-Robotics/tka-robotics-inventory-web-app/README.md

 # TKA Robotics Inventory System

-You can view the live application [here](http://robotdbwebapp.azurewebsites.net).
+You can view the live application at [tkarobotics.azurewebsites.net](http://tkarobotics.azurewebsites.net).

 ## About